Disadvantages of Direct Primary Care Explained

 These coverage gaps and access issues create significant challenges that extend beyond the monthly membership fee, particularly when patients need comprehensive healthcare services.

-How Much Does DPC Really Cost?
+How Much Does the Direct Primary Care Model Really Cost?

 Hidden Costs for Chronic Conditions